 Agendas are kind of our thing (we built an app just for that).
 So for the next few weeks, we’re sharing agenda templates for every type of meeting, from marketing meetings to board meetings.
 In part one of our agenda templates series, we’re highlighting sales teams.
 What does a successful sales meeting agenda look like?
 We’ve consulted our SoapBoxers, and have a list of must-haves.

-Here are eight items to add to your sales meeting agenda (and click here to jump to a SoapBox sales team meeting agenda template!)
+Here are eight items to add to your sales meeting agenda.
+TLDR?
+Click here to sign up and use this template in SoapBox!

 1Successes and wins

 Always start with a positive in meetings.
 It’s a rule we live by here at SoapBox, and it truly makes every meeting far more productive.
 Have your sales team share a recent triumph to kick off the discussion.
 Think along the lines of closing a big deal, big insights, percentage towards target or similar.

 Go around your table and get a pulse check on where each sales team member’s pipe sits.
 This will give you an opportunity to identify individually and collectively as a team where you need to jump in and support.
 It will also give you the information you need to prioritize your – and your team’s – activities for the week (i.e. where physically you need to be for meetings, what prospects need following up and where to prioritize your time).

 Starting with pipeline updates is a natural segue into where there might be roadblocks or hurdles.
 Is your team being held up by you or other departments?
 What in the coming week might get in the way of hitting your targets?
 Think beyond just internal business hurdles to other obstacles, like people out of the office that week, travel plans or holidays.